NOAA-EMC/UPP/docs/AddNewVariable.rst

              <scale>4.0</scale>
            </param>

       ii.
-Generate your_user_defined_flat file (e.g., ``postxconfig-NT-fv3lam.txt`` for the FV3LAM application) by
+Generate ``your_user_defined_flat`` file (e.g., ``postxconfig-NT-fv3lam.txt`` for the FV3LAM application) by
           executing:

           ::

            >> /usr/bin/perl PostXMLPreprocessor.pl your_user_defined_xml post_avblflds.xml your_user_defined_flat

-          This flat file (instead of the XML file) is read in by the UPP as it was much faster to read a text file than an XML file.
+          This flat file (instead of the XML file) is read in by the UPP.

-2. Allocate and initialize the new variable in ``ALLOCATE_ALL.f`` This file is the instantiation or allocation of the variable.
-Note that the variables are defined based on the parallel processing capability of UPP.
-Use an example from the file.
+2. Allocate and initialize the new variable in ``ALLOCATE_ALL.f`` using an example from the file.
+   Note that the variables are defined based on the parallel processing capability of the UPP.

    User Procedure
-    - Allocate in ``VRBLS2D`` GFS section as:
+    - Allocate in the *VRBLS2D* GFS section of ``ALLOCATE_ALL.f`` as:

     ::

       allocate(tg3(ista_2l:iend_2u,jsta_2l:jend_2u))

-    - Initialize in the initialization section that comes after the allocations section you added to.
+    - Initialize TG3 in the initialization section that comes after the allocation section you added to.

     ::

       tg3(i,j)=spval

 3. De-allocate the variable to give the resources back in ``DEALLOCATE.f``.
-   All good programmers give back their resources when they are done.
-Please update this routine to return your resources to the system.
+   Updating this routine returns your resources to the system.

    User procedure
-    - Add in ``VRBLS2D`` GFS section as:
+    - Add in *VRBLS2D* GFS section of ``DEALLOCATE.f`` as:

     ::

      deallocate(tg3)

-4. Declare the new variable in the appropriate file depending on its dimensions;
+4. Declare the new variable in the appropriate file (e.g., ``VRBLS2D_mod.f``, ``VRBLS3D_mod.f``, or ``VRBLS4D_mod.f``) depending on its dimensions.
-   VRBLS2D_mod.f, VRBLS3D_mod.f or VRBLS4D_mod.f

    User procedure
-    - tg3 is a 2-dimensional field, so declare it in VRBLS2D_mod.f
+    - TG3 is a 2-dimensional field, so declare it in ``VRBLS2D_mod.f``.
-    - Add to the GFS section for adding new fields as:
+    - Add to the GFS section as:

     ::

      tg3(:,:)

-5. Read the field from the GFS model output file by adding the new variable into INITPOST_NETCDF.f.
+5. Read the field from the GFS model output file by adding the new variable into ``INITPOST_NETCDF.f``.
-   This file is used for reading the GFS model FV3 output files in parallel netcdf format.
+   This file is used for reading the GFS model FV3 output files in parallel netCDF format.

    User procedure
-    - Add to top section of the routine in ‘use vrbls2d’ to initiate the new variable as:
+    - Add to top section of the routine in the ‘use vrbls2d’ section to initiate the new variable as:

     ::

      tg3

-    - Read in the new variable in the section for reading the 2D netcdf file using another 2D variable as an example, such as 'hpbl'.
+    - Read in the new variable in the section for reading the 2D netCDF file using another 2D variable as an example, such as ``hpbl``.
 Add as:

     ::